Use of Personal Device Volunteer Parameters

 - Departments must ensure Airwatch is properly installed before volunteer/student uses the device for Mednet access.

-- NOTE: Airwatch does NOT permit volunteer/students to access identifiable information of patients or study participants.
+- NOTE: Having Airwatch does NOT mean the volunteer/students are permitted to access identifiable information of patients or study participants.

 - The UCLA Health Sciences Volunteer Office can provide Airwatch licenses for approved volunteers/students.

-What are NOT permitted even if personal device is properly UCLA Health encrypted and anti-virus software (SOPHOS) installed:
+What are NOT permitted even if personal device is properly UCLA Health encrypted and anti-virus software (i. .Sophos, etc.) installed?

-- Volunteers/SRP Students are NOT permitted to access or store any clinical data or identifiable information (i.e. PHI, Care Connect/EPIC, UCLA Health BOX with PHI, information which can identify or trace back to the individual, etc.) on personal devices or remotely.
+- Volunteers/SRP Students are NOT permitted to access or store any clinical data or "identifiable information" regarding a patient/study participant on personal devices OR remotely.

-- Volunteers/SRP Students are NOT permitted to be granted VPN Access to Health System (Mednet) server.
+- Volunteers/SRP Students are NOT permitted to be granted VPN or remote access to Health Sciences (Mednet) server.

-UCLA Health IT encrypted and anti-virus software (SOPHOS) installed personal devices (Airwatch for mobile devices) can be used for the following purposes:
+UCLA Health IT encrypted and anti-virus software (i.e. Sophos, etc.) installed personal devices (Airwatch for mobile devices) can be used for the following purposes:

-- Non-Clinical (de-identified) data access and storage (data and information must be removed from device once your assignment officially ends).
+- Data and information must be removed from device once your assignment officially ends.

-- Access to non-PHI databases and systems which requires Mednet ADlogin such as Redcap, UCLA Health BOX, etc.
+- Access to non-Clinical and de-identified (non-PHI) databases and systems which requires Mednet ADlogin such as Redcap, UCLA Health BOX, etc.

-- Non-PHI university related business such as accessing Mednet through the web browser (https://mednet.uclahealth.org/), UCLA Health BOX documents and forms, etc.
+- Non-Clinical and de-identified (non-PHI) university related business such as accessing Mednet through the web browser (https://mednet.uclahealth.org/), UCLA Health BOX documents and forms, etc.

 UCLA Health IT Encryption is not required if the volunteer/student is using their personal device for non-UCLA Health Sciences related purposes such as: